lukso-network/docs/docs/standards/smart-contracts/lsp8-identifiable-digital-asset.md

 ) internal virtual
 ```

-An attempt is made to notify the token receiver about the `tokenId` changing owners using LSP1 interface.
-When force is FALSE the token receiver MUST support LSP1.
+An attempt is made to notify the token receiver about the `tokenId` token being received by calling the **[universalReceiver(...)](./lsp0-erc725-account.md#universalreceiver)** function on the receiver address if it exists.

 #### Parameters: